Frequently Asked Questions

 Am I able to use Revero if I travel out of state or go abroad?

 The Revero app lets patients easily connect with their care team before traveling out of state.
-Coaches can offer non-medical support during U.S. or international travel anytime.
 However, U.S. laws require medical services, like lab reviews or consultations, to be provided by providers licensed in the same state at the time of service.
-For international trips, patients should consult their care team to ensure compliance and receive guidance on maintaining their care plan.
+For out-of-state trips and travel abroad, patients should consult their care team to ensure compliance and receive guidance on maintaining their care plan while away.

 Please note: Revero does not serve patients residing outside the United States

-Why is Revero better than doing keto or carnivore yourself?
+Why is Revero better than doing a low-carb diet yourself?

-Many people can see results on their own, but Revero patients want to ensure they are safely adjusting medications and receiving the best possible care when implementing a ketogenic diet.
+Many people can see results on their own, but Revero providers want to ensure patients are safely adjusting medications and receiving the best possible care when implementing a low-carb diet.
 Also, patients who have the support of an experienced medical provider and health coach can often achieve results more efficiently and with fewer setbacks than the guesswork involved when doing it alone.

 Is a referral from a doctor required for enrollment?